ShapeICP: Iterative Category-level Object Pose and Shape Estimation from Depth: Method

 \subsection{Overview}

-Our task is to estimate the $\mathrm{SIM}(3)$ pose and shape of an object which is only known up to its semantic category given a single depth image of it.
-We assume that instance segmentation of the object and its class label are provided by an off-the-shelf method such as Mask RCNN \cite{vuola2019mask} as typically used in the prior work \cite{chen2020category, wang2020directshape, li2023generative, tian2020shape, chen2021sgpa, wang2021category, zhang2022ssp, lin2022category, zhang2022rbp, chen2020learning, akizuki2021asm, deng2022icaps, lin2021dualposenet, bruns2022sdfest, yu2023category, liu2024mh6d, lin2022sar}.
-In order to estimate the shape, the shape representation of the object has to be malleable to the shapes within the category.
-We hence adopt a mesh-based object active shape model (ASM) \cite{cootes1995active} for its flexibility and surface representability.
-In order to have consistent number of vertices and vertex connectivity across all the object models in the database for Principal Component Analysis (PCA) which is required to build the ASM, we deform a spherical template mesh to wrap around each object model and run PCA on the deformed templates.
-After obtaining the ASM offline, we estimate the pose and shape by transforming and fitting the shape model to the observed depth points.
-The optimization is achieved by an augmented iterative closest point (ICP) algorithm which in addition to the existing pose estimation step has a shape deformation step for shape estimation.
+Our task is to estimate the $\mathrm{SIM}(3)$ pose and the shape of an object which is only known up to its semantic category given a single depth image of it.
+We assume that the instance segmentation of the object and its class label are provided by an off-the-shelf method such as Mask RCNN \cite{vuola2019mask}, as is typically done in the prior work \cite{chen2020category, wang2020directshape, tian2020shape, chen2021sgpa, wang2021category, chen2020learning, akizuki2021asm, deng2022icaps, lin2021dualposenet, lin2022sar}.
+We adopt a mesh-based object active shape model (ASM) \cite{cootes1995active} for its flexibility and surface representability.
+After obtaining the ASM offline (Section \ref{sec: asm}), we estimate the pose and shape by transforming and fitting the shape model to the observed depth points.
+The optimization is realized by an augmented iterative closest point (ICP) algorithm which, in addition to the existing pose estimation step, has a shape deformation step for shape estimation (Section \ref{sec: altalg}).
 We thus name our algorithm \algName.
-However, ICP is a local solver and so is the base form of \algName.
-This becomes a significant challenge due to the lack of an initial guess.
-To overcome it, \algName~is outfitted with multi-hypothesis tracking for rotation estimation, expectation maximization (EM) for robust correspondence handling, and shape classification for shape initialization.
-The multi-hypothesis estimation is paramount to the success of the algorithm.
-It has hypothesis scoring functions based on closest point distance, symmetry, and rendering.
-The full pseudo-algorithm of \algName~can be found in Alg. \ref{alg: shapeicp}.
+However, a significant challenge is that ICP is a local solver, and so is the base form of \algName.
+To overcome this, \algName~uses multi-hypothesis tracking for rotation estimation, expectation maximization (EM) for robust correspondence handling, and shape classification for shape initialization (Section \ref{sec: copemin}).
+The full pseudo-algorithm of \algName~can be found in Section \ref{sec: pseudoalg}.